rhondusmithwick/CellSociety/Design.md

 ### User Interface
 The user interface will be handled mainly by the GUI class and will consist of one larger rectangular screen of a fixed size that will contain two smaller screens within it side by side.
-The screen on the left will be the grid for the simlation.
+The screen on the left will be the grid for the simulation.
 > **This left screen will...**
 >
-*  Display a grid made up of state-changing squares controled by simulation parameters and rules specificed within the update method of the grid squares (ie. cells) defined in the Cell class for the simulation type.
+*  Display a grid made up of state-changing squares controlled by simulation parameters and rules specified within the update method of the grid squares (i.e.. cells) defined in the Cell class for the simulation type.
 *  Be a fixed overall size, with the number and size of the squares/cells within the grid varying based on user input.

 The screen on the right will be the options menu for the user.